Charlotte-Cognizant/ProofOfConceptCog2021/scripts/README.md

 Instructions for insrtalling OSMnx and documentation: https://osmnx.readthedocs.io/en/stable/

-Enter any valid address in address variable.
+Enter any valid address string as first cmd argument.
-Set ff variable to desired format.
+Enter desired format as second argument ("both" or "geojson" or "geopackage").
 Output will be generated in ./buildings.

+RUN EXAMPLE:
+python script.py "77 Excelsior Ave, Saratoga Springs, NY 12866" "both"

 *I have not figured out a way to run outside of Anaconda Prompt.
 Not sure if that's good or bad yet, just a heads up.*